what is a layoff

 Layoff vs Firing

-On the other hand, a firing is conducted mainly based on factors related to an employee such as poor conduct at the workplace, low productivity or poor work performance, misconduct and insubordination etc. So, a firing is done by a company/employer usually in response to some employee behaviour.
+On the other hand, a firing is conducted mainly based on factors related to an employee such as poor conduct at the workplace, low productivity or poor work performance, misconduct and insubordination, etc. So, a firing is done by a company/employer usually in response to some employee behavior.

 Common Abbreviations and Terms Related to LayOffs

-Here are a few commonly used, technical terms which maybe used in corporate or industrial sectors for a layoff (or related to layoffs):
+Here are a few commonly used, technical terms that may be used in corporate or industrial sectors for a layoff (or related to layoffs):

 1. Furlough: A furlough is a temporary leave of absence of an employee from an organisation usually owing to lack of work or to reduce the costs to the company by the employer.

-2. Downsizing: Closely related to a layoff, a downsizing refers to the termination of multiple employees (often in a single cut) in order to cut down costs and increase the profits of the organisation.
-A downsizing refers to reducing the size of the workforce and is permanent in nature.
+2. Downsizing: Closely related to a layoff, downsizing refers to the termination of multiple employees (often in a single cut) to cut down costs and increase the profits of the organization.
+A downsizing refers to reducing the size of the workforce and is permanent.

-3. Firing: Firing is the termination of the tenure of an employee based on the performance or conduct or related concerns pertaining to the employee.
+3. Firing: Firing is the termination of the tenure of an employee based on performance conduct or related concerns about the employee.

 6. Redundancy: Redundancy at the workplace refers to a situation when an employer has to temporarily halt or permanently terminate the employment of some members of the workforce.
-Although essentially similar to a layoff, the reasons for a redundancy can include situational factors such as relocation of the company etc. On the other hand, a layoff is mainly related to lack of work or reduction of costs by the company.
+Although essentially similar to a layoff, the reasons for redundancy can include situational factors such as relocation of the company, etc. On the other hand, a layoff is mainly related to a lack of work or a reduction of costs by the company.

 Latest News and Statistics of Layoffs 2022- 2024